lukasbischof/launchr/README.md

 # launchr
-A launcher with a spelling issue
+A launcher with a typo